 Our receipts are tax deductible if both parents are employed outside the home or if you are a single parent.
-They will be placed in your child's cubby/mailbox monthly.
+They will be placed you're in child's backpack or handed directly to parents.
 Please save your receipts as there are no yearly receipts given to families.